-Projectors are a great choice for outdoor TV watching because they can make a much larger screen.
-It really feels like you’re at the movie theater, and when you’re watching a projector outdoors, it’s even more enjoyable.
-Let’s review the in’s and out’s of using a projector outside, so you can get your outdoor entertainment spot set up.
+Not only are projectors great for everyday TV watching as we explained in our guide, but they're also a great choice for outdoor TV watching because they can make a much larger screen.
+It really feels like you're at the movie theater, and when you're watching a projector outdoors, it's even more enjoyable.
+Let's review the in's and out's of using a projector outside, so you can get your outdoor entertainment spot set up.

 It's easy to see why you may not be sure if projectors can be used outside during the day.
 It's hard to use your smartphone in the sun, so it has to be a challenge to watch a projector screen image as well.

 Since the sun is much brighter than any projector is designed to be, it's important to use a projector that is very bright, with a high number of lumens, in order to compete with the sun for daytime viewing.
 If you have a high-quality projector with a high lumen count, then you can use it outdoors during the day.

 While projectors can be used outside on a sunny day if the lumens are high enough, it still won't possible to watch your projector in the direct sun.
 So, the shadier the location, the better.
 However, if you can pull it off, projectors are very cost-effective to run (our article) and will be much cheaper than a large outdoor television screen.

 This projector (on Amazon) is a great option for using a projector outside!

 When you're wanting to put a projector outside, the type of projector matters.
 It's important to make sure that your projector can display properly, no matter if it's sunny or cloudy, and at any time of day.
 On the weekends, you may not want to wait until the night to use it.